-We were approached by the University of Southampton to produce an ambitious series of 360° videos to use at UCAS fairs around the country, and at similar events globally, that would give prospective students a taste of what life would be like after enrolling.
+We were approached by the University of Southampton to produce an ambitious series of 360° VR videos to help entice incoming students.
+The videos would be shown at UCAS fairs around the UK and at similar events globally.
+They would give prospective students a taste of what life would be like after enrolling.

 Meeting the diverse needs of a major University

-The concept of the video, which was co-developed by both Southpoint Films and the University’s marketing department, was to film a day in the life of a typical University of Southampton student.
+The concept of the video was co-developed by both Southpoint Films and the University’s marketing department.
+The idea was to film a day in the life of a typical University of Southampton student.
 However, we soon realised that there is no such thing as a typical student at the University of Southampton, which has a wide and diverse syllabus across many faculties.

 The original plan for one video turned into nine videos featuring different courses, facilities and activities.
 When prospective students would come to watch the video at a UCAS fair or on the university’s website they would be able to choose which version of the video to watch based on their interests.